decisioncoin/decisioncoin.github.io/white-paper.md

 * **Score improvement** The increase in score when the data enrichment is used.
 * **Minimum price** The amount of DC required to use the data enrichment on a single Record.

-## Model Ownership, Staking and Bounties

-Ownership of an accurate Model in a Decision with high demand can be highly lucrative.
-The DecisionCoin token is designed to encourage a wide range of activity regarding trading and monetizing this interest.
-The same mechanisms also apply to data enrichments.

-### Ownership resale
-Ownership stakes in a Model or Data Enrichment can be re-sold at any time.
-Each owner has the ability to put a price on their ownership and sell a stake.
-This allows for a healthy dynamic between risk capital that supports the creation of new algorithms and businesses that can best exploit the profit potential of those algorithms.

-### Bounties & Staking
-While some data scientists will want to benefit from an ownership stake over time, others may be interested in selling their code for an immediate bounty payment.
-Speculators can create bounties that will pay qualified Models for their code.
-The DECIDE network will determine when parameters are met and provide a Proxy for that transfer.

-Anyone can create a bounty by staking DC and ownership of the resulting Model is shared among those who provided the stakes.
-Owners determine how data will be sourced, the criteria for identifying the best algorithm, bounties payable to data owners and data scientists, and how the algorithm may be used.
-Decisions must have a minimum bounty committed (currently 1000 DC) or a minimum volume of requests (currently 100 DC) before they go live.
-This will ensure the Decision is high-value enough to attract the attention of talented data scientists.

-Open question
-1. Economic split among owner, model builder, data providers and execution cost.
-2. Exclusivity (i.e. Whether the solution is available as a public API or is reserved for the owners.)

-Owners of the Model can also elect to change these at any time.

 ## Token